Is Your EA Team Ready for AI Augmented Architecture? A 5-Factor Assessment

 Factor 1: Repository Governance

-What it means: The Sparx EA repository has active MDG profiles, enforced element type restrictions, mandatory tagged values, naming conventions, and a functioning review process.
+What it means: The Sparx EA repository has active MDG profiles, enforced element-type restrictions, mandatory tagged values, naming conventions, and a functioning review process.
 Packages are organized by domain and ownership is assigned.

 How to assess it: